• Skip to primary navigation

 In 1993 the club was moved to a brand new, much bigger premises, at Stan Twight Reserve.
 During that time, because Rockingham is “so far” away from other clubs, the umpires failed to turn up to many games each weekend.
 The Committee at the time received 8 volunteers whom did WAHA umpiring accreditation and then WAHA allocated our volunteers to all home games.
 They received tremendous support and praise from visiting sides but after two seasons this project was dropped because of continuous debates by members with the umpires socially afterwards.

 By 1995, RDHC trained at the naval base turf on Garden Island.
-This continued until 9/11, 2001, when the Island went on shut down due to the terrible events in the USA.
+This continued until September 11, 2001 when the Island went on shut down due to the terrible events in the USA.

-The Committee in the early 90’s spent a lot of time and effort drawing plans for turf facilities, offered at Council Ave, Shoalwater Reserve and Gascoyne Ave Reserve before 1995 when the Lark Hill project was offered.
+The Committee in the early 90s spent a lot of time and effort drawing plans for turf facilities, offered at Council Ave, Shoalwater Reserve, and Gascoyne Ave Reserve before 1995 when the Lark Hill project was offered.
 A chance meeting between Alan Mills and Rhonda Ford, when they corned a couple of councillors at a winter sports event, expressed concerns that our top sides of the day had to travel to Joondalup for home games and that artificial turf was hockey’s future, made way for our turf facilities to be included in the Lark Hill Project.

 2007 was the year of the historical joining of the RDHC Junior Association with the RDHC Senior Club.
 This was only achieved by hard work from both committees of the different groups and a change in the Seniors constitution to govern the rights of Juniors becoming members of RDHC.
 That season too, the Men’s 1B’s for the first time made finals.
 Congratulations was offered to John Wright (Coach) and the entire playing group.